epicturkey/Vivrant.DatePicker/README.md

 **11-03-2017: Initial Release**

 # Limitations:
-    DateMask and Calendar popups DO NOT work in Simulator!
+    Input-Mask and Calendar popups DO NOT work in Simulator!
 (Simulator does not appear to support webkit calendar)

 # Usage: